 Celebrating Byways and Gateways

 The “open road” is synonymous with modern America, and the most treasured of these roads have received state or federal recognition as Scenic Byways for their scenic, cultural, historic, recreational, or archaeological value.
 Studies have proved that Scenic Byways are sources of pride and economic engines for the communities they traverse.
-In 2019, Scenic America led the advocacy effort to restore the program through the passage of the “Reviving America’s Scenic Byways Act of 2019.” $16 million in funding for the byways program was included in the 2021 Consolidated Appropriations Act, its first dedicated funding in nine years.
+In 2019, Scenic America led the advocacy effort to restore the program through the passage of the “Reviving America’s Scenic Byways Act of 2019.” $16 million in funding for the byways program was included in the 2021 Consolidated Appropriations Act, its first dedicated funding in nine years, followed by another $6 million in the 2022 Consolidated Appropriations Act.
 In February 2021, 15 new All-American Roads and 34 new National Scenic Byways were designated, the first new entries to the program since 2009.
-Scenic America is now working to ensure the program’s long-term funding in the surface transportation authorization bill.
+Scenic America is now working to ensure the program’s long-term funding.
 Similarly, gateway roads leading to many of America’s iconic parks, monuments, and communities are under increasing threat from visual blight, which diminishes the overall traveler experience.
 Our proposed solutions include:

 - Funding the National Scenic Byways Program;